 Please note: Verlag Mainz distributes the course material which can be purchased at Verlag Mainz in Aachen directly as well as in the known Aachen bookshops.

-The Institute of Automatic Control offers comprehensive consultation hours and additional supporting courses.
+The Institute of Automatic Control offers additional supporting courses.
 These are offered in winter and summer semester.

 each working day from 11am to 12 noon at any of the institute's research assistants